Rudolf Rahn: Career

 In 1928, Rahn joined the German Foreign Office as an attaché, in 1931 was posted to the German Embassy in Ankara, where three years later he was appointed Secretary of the Legation.
-In 1938 he was posted to the embassy in Lisbon and in August 1940, to the German embassy in Paris.
+In 1938 he was posted to the German Embassy in Lisbon and in August 1940, to the German Embassy in Paris.
 In May 1941, he became political officer in Syria under the Italian Armistice Commission and from November 1941 to May 1943 held the same appointment under the commanding officer of German forces in Tunisia.